gertingold/tools4scicomp/manuscript/git.rst

 initialization and which happens to be called ``master`` by default.
 As the use of branches can be very useful, we will discuss them in the following.

-In the previous section, we had created a Git respository and made a few commits.
+In the previous section, we had created a Git repository and made a few commits.
 Suppose that we have also committed the refactored version of our script as well as the ``.gitignore`` file.
 The history of our repository then looks as follows::